sickozell/SickoCV/README.md

 - When a fade time is set, the module will act as an envelope generator, so if a function activation is detected during a fade, the function will restart immediately (not like a function generator)
 - On SwitcherSt module the function type is detected on Left channel sockets, so don't use Right channels without Left ones
 - Polyphony on signal inputs is replicated on outs
+- switcher8 is eight switcher modules in one, without fade CV input

 [back to top](#table-of-contents)